 - 1. Military and Academic Regulations for Resident Courses - a.
-Active duty students attending resident courses are attached to EWTGPAC in a Temporary Additional Duty (TAD) status unless attending a course enroute during a PCS transfer.
+Active duty students attending resident courses are attached to EWTGPAC in a Temporary Additional Duty (TAD) status unless attending a course en-route during a PCS transfer.
 USMC active duty students TAD in excess of 30 days are attached for administrative purposes. - b.
 Reserve students attending resident courses that are thirty days or less in length are attached to EWTGPAC in an Active Duty Training (ADT) status.
 Reserve students attending resident courses that are in excess of 30 days in length are attached to EWTGPAC for administrative purposes. - c.
-Students and members of units undergoing training are expected to maintain the highest standards of professional conduct and to exercise the authority and leadership responsibilities of their rank.
+Students and members of units undergoing training are expected to maintain the highest standards of professional conduct and to exercise the authority and leadership responsibilities of their rank. - d.

-- d.
 Academic performance is evaluated according to the mastery concept.
 Each student who successfully masters an individual training course will receive a certificate of graduation.
-Students should not necessarily expect a certificate when they miss instruction or if they attend a modified course, workshop or symposium. - e.
-Students may be disenrolled from school for academic failure, disciplinary problems, or administrative reasons.
+Students should not necessarily expect a certificate when they miss instruction or if they attend a modified course, workshop or symposium.

+- e.
+Students may be dis-enrolled from school for academic failure, disciplinary problems, or administrative reasons.
+All academic dis-enrollments will be preceded by an Academics Review Board conducted by the training division, supervised by Learning Standards, and results approved by the Director of Training.
 Upon disenrollment, the parent command, previous command, gaining command, and/or BUPERS will be notified. - (1) Academic failure results when a student does not meet the course requirements specified in the program of instruction. - (2) Administrative disenrollment results when a student demonstrates poor professionalism or attitude, requires emergency leave or hospitalization, or for any reason that precludes further attendance in a course.
 Students who do not meet prerequisites are not enrolled unless a waiver is granted. - (3) Disciplinary disenrollment results when a student has, in the opinion of the Commanding Officer, EWTGPAC, committed a violation of the UCMJ.
-Students disenrolled for disciplinary reasons may be the subject of disciplinary action and then returned to their parent command or immediately returned to their parent command for disposition. - 2.
+Students dis-enrolled for disciplinary reasons may be the subject of disciplinary action and then returned to their parent command or immediately returned to their parent command for disposition. - 2.
 Performance Evaluation.
 The performance of students will be formally evaluated by EWTGPAC personnel when the period of assignment warrants the recording or submission of official reports, required by applicable regulations. - a.
 Marine Corps.
-Active duty Marines, private through corporal, will receive proficiency and conduct marks when attached to EWTGPAC for periods of 30 days or more.
-Marine sergeants and above will receive temporary duty reports indicating mastery or nonmastery of courses when attached for a period of 30 days or more.
+Active duty Marines, private through corporal, will receive JEPES inputs when attached to EWTGPAC for periods of 30 days or more.
+Marine sergeants and above will receive temporary duty reports indicating mastery or non-mastery of courses when attached for a period of thirty days or more.
 Otherwise, except for substandard or superior performance, formal evaluations will not be submitted on students.
 Reports are forwarded from the school to CMC (MMRP).
-Reserve Marines, Private through Corporal, will receive conduct and proficiency marks reflecting their performance while attending resident courses.
-Reserve Marine Sergeants and above will receive academic fitness reports indicating mastery or non-mastery of resident courses attended.
+Reserve Marines, private through corporal, will receive conduct and proficiency marks reflecting their performance while attending resident courses.
+Reserve Marine sergeants and above will receive academic fitness reports indicating mastery or non-mastery of resident courses attended. - b.

-b.
 Navy.
 The evaluations and fitness reports of Navy students TAD to EWTGPAC remain the responsibility of the student's parent command.
-If the due dates for periodic evaluations and fitness reports occur during training at EWTGPAC for Navy students' enroute during a PCS transfer, EWTGPAC will complete the evaluations/fitness reports.
+If the due dates for periodic evaluations and fitness reports occur during training at EWTGPAC for Navy students en-route during a PCS transfer, EWTGPAC will complete the evaluations/fitness reports if necessary.